Rocky Mountain National Park closed as wildfire explodes across Colorado

 "As we were driving out, it was right next to the road," he said.

-Speaking overnight, Grand County Sheriff Brett Schroetlin told residents that he usually has a message to deliver "when I choose to speak with you.
-Tonight, I'm not even sure what those words are.
-Today has been an extremely, extremely challenging day."
+Speaking overnight, Grand County Sheriff Brett Schroetlin told residents that he usually has a message to deliver "when I choose to speak with you."

+"Tonight, I'm not even sure what those words are," he said.
+"Today has been an extremely, extremely challenging day.

 "We never expected 6,000 acres per hour to come upon our community," he said, adding that he didn't know what authorities would find left of the area when they surveyed the damage in the morning.